Skyvell/signing-signicat/README.md

 _Per vehicle:_
 * Enrich data with lookups
 * Update vehicle status in DynamoDB
 * Render PDF pages and store short-lived artifacts
-* Emit small references to the generated pages

 **3) Assemble Bundle PDF (Lambda)**
 * Read the bundle manifest + per-vehicle page references
 * Concatenate all pages in memory into a single PDF
 * Write one unsigned bundle to storage
-* Emit a pointer to the unsigned bundle

 **4) Create Signing Session (Task Token) (Lambda)**
 * Provide the unsigned bundle to Signicat (stream or pre-signed URL)